quicwg/base-drafts/draft-ietf-quic-transport.md

 in length, or between 4 and 18 octets (inclusive).
 Connection IDs are selected independently in each direction.

-A connection ID SHOULD appear random to external observers in order to prevent correlation across paths and connections.

 The primary function of a connection ID is to ensure that changes in addressing at lower protocol layers (UDP, IP, and below) don't cause packets for a QUIC connection to be delivered to the wrong endpoint.
 Each endpoint selects connection IDs using an implementation-specific (and perhaps deployment-specific) method which will allow packets with that connection ID to be routed back to the endpoint and identified by the endpoint upon receipt.

+A connection ID SHOULD appear random to external observers in order to prevent correlation across paths and connections.
+The connection ID can contain a short static portion to provide decoding hints.

 A zero-length connection ID MAY be used when the connection ID is not needed for routing and the address/port tuple of packets is sufficient to associate them to